The following article is written by Anastasiia Mishustina, OCHIS´s communications manager, copywriter and freelance illustrator.

-You might have heard about some of the ways we can recycle used coffee grounds, i.e., using them as a fertilizer or a base for body scrubs.
+You might have heard about some of the ways spent coffee grounds can be recycled, i.e., using them as a fertilizer or a base for body scrubs.
 This Ukrainian brand has taken coffee upcycling one step further and created the world’s first coffee-based eyewear frames.

 Ochis (pronounced oh-cheez) dates back to 2018 when their co-founder Max Havrylenko decided to find a new sustainable material for making glasses.
 As a son of two opticians, he had a lot of experience working with various brands as a repairman and quickly learned of all the strengths and weaknesses the common materials had to offer.
 Being sure that eyewear was his life's work, he began the experimentation period to create something truly unique.
 His firm belief that plastic causes irreparable harm to the planet made him go nose-deep into searching for an environmentally friendly material.
 And it wasn’t easy.